FortiGate

 get router info routing-table all <- Get active routing-table information (routes in use by unit).

-get router info routing-table bgp <- Get BGP active routing-table information (BGP routes in use by unit.
+get router info routing-table bgp <- Get BGP active routing-table information (BGP routes in use by the unit.

 get router info bgp neighbors x.x.x.x received-routes <- Get the received routes from the neighbour.